Shilpasrii/To-do-list-/README.md

 This code is a simple to-do list application.
-It allows you to add, view, remove, save and load tasks from a file.
+It allows you to add, view, remove, save, and load tasks from a file.

 You can choose an option from a menu by entering a number.
 If you select "Add a task", you can enter a new task and it will be added to the list.